 Why use Pre-Shave Oil?

-Pre-shave oil penetrates, trapping moisture and making skin supple – a quality which allows skin to conform to the pressure of a razor, instead of catching and breaking.
-And through the regular application of a natural, high-quality pre-shave oil, your skin will look and feel healthier throughout the day – a boon to the busy man, who may not have time for a complete skin care regime.
+Pre-shave oil penetrates, trapping moisture and making skin supple – a quality that allows skin to conform to the pressure of a razor, instead of catching and breaking.
+And through the regular application of a natural, high-quality pre-shave oil, your skin will look and feel healthier throughout the day – a boon to the busy man, who may not have time for a complete skincare regime.

 Furthermore, pre-shave oil provides a protective, low-friction, lubricating barrier over which a razor can glide.

 It lifts and softens hair, too – no small feat, given that the average beard hair is as tough as a strand of copper wire.

 Softer hair is easier to cut, and the fewer passes a razor blade or electric shaver makes, the less it damages skin.
 Pre-shave oils are being used by men to improve electric shaving comfort.

 Using pre-shave oil is easy – make it part of your shaving routine, and you’ll experience a smoother shave.
 Whether it’s a cartridge razor, open razor, or electric razor you’re using – the oil is a compatible addition to your daily shave, and here’s how to go about using it effectively.